-The College Mentor Program supports low-income seniors who are the first in their family to go to college or any postsecondary education, including professional/technical certificates and academic degrees.
-Students are matched with community volunteer “mentors” who walk them through the college and scholarship search, selection, application and decision-making processes.
+The College and Career Mentor Program supports low-income seniors who are the first in their family to go to college or any postsecondary education, including professional/technical certificates and academic degrees.
+Students are matched with community volunteer “mentors” who walk them through writing powerful personal statements, the college and scholarship search, selection, application and decision-making processes.

 Are you a WHS Senior who would like to apply for the program?

-Please fill out the College Mentor Program Application
+Please fill out the College & Career Mentor Program Student Form

 Seniors in the College Mentor Program are: